box/developer.box.com/content/guides/embed/ui-elements/preview.md

 <!-- markdownlint-enable line-length -->

-## Box AI UI Element
+## Box AI for UI Elements

 <Message type='notice'>

-The Box AI UI Element is a beta feature and it is available to **Enterprise Plus** customers.
+Box AI for UI Elements is a beta feature and it is available to **Enterprise Plus** customers.
 </Message>